olvinbolanos/maze_visionary/README.md

 ## Introduction

-In this game, the user would be able to move around the keys and move through the maze and find their exit at the end of the maze.
-In fact, as the user moves along each path, they will earn points and there would also be a time limit to complete each game.
-Most of this game would be developed in javascript, with nodeJS to render my files through HTTP.
+In this game, the user would be able to move around using the arrow keys and move through the maze to find the target at the end of the maze.
+In fact, as the user moves along each path, there will be a time limit to complete each round.
+Most of this game would be developed in javascript, with nodeJS to render my files asynchronously.
 This would be my first time using a canvas.
+The difficulties of learning canvas in one week was very exhausting and demanding, but canvas has many features that you can use to design a game.
 However, it would just be for design purposes and not for anything else in particular.

-This game would help me further my development as a programmer and I would like to start a new project.

 ##Set Up

-1. There will be a maze.js file that would be taking in parameters to know where the user would be starting at and where they would be ending at.
+1. There will be a maze.js file that would be taking in parameters to know where the user would be starting at and where they would be ending at (target would be a black circle).

-2. The player would have to be built on a seperate javascript page and it would be a class where the player would have health, hungry, and a location finder to know where exactly the player is at on the canvas.
+2. The player (MVP) would have to be built on a seperate javascript page and it would be a class where the player would have approximately three lives and a name to initiate the game.

+3. You will have to run this game using nodeJS or another server side host to run index.js

 ## Instructions
- - The user must use a server side network «« meaning that the only way this game could be run is if the user runs this game on a network connection througg the server in order for the game to check the data on the canvas because of a little method called getImageData() that only works on servers.
+ - The user must use a server side network «« meaning that the only way this game could be run is if the user runs this game on a network connection through the server in order for the game to check the data on the canvas because of a little method called getImageData() that only works on servers to receive back information about the screen pixels.

  - On here, run nodemon in the console.